pytorch/pytorch/docs/source/sparse.rst

 Sparse CSR Tensor
 +++++++++++++++++

-The CSR (Compressed Sparse Row) sparse tensor format implemented the CSR format for storage of 2 dimensional tensors.
+The CSR (Compressed Sparse Row) sparse tensor format implements the CSR format for storage of 2 dimensional tensors.
 Although there is no support for N-dimensional tensors, the primary advantage over the COO format is better use of storage and much faster computation operations such as sparse matrix-vector multiplication